Portugal PM wins confidence vote, vows to meet bailout goals

 Speaking to parliament before the symbolic vote, Pedro Passos Coelho also said the economy was giving signs of nearing a turnaround after a long, deep recession, showing the country was taking the right path out of its debt crisis.

-All members of parliament from the two parties of the centre-right ruling coalition, who have a solid majority in the house, voted in support of the motion of confidence.
+All members of parliament from the two parties of the center-right ruling coalition, who have a solid majority in the house, voted in support of the motion of confidence.

 The opposition Socialists and two other left-wing parties voted against, their leaders dismissing the premier's optimism about the economy and saying austerity only leads to disaster.